network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The network obviously is a large driver for the responsiveness result.
 Propagation delay from the client to the server as well as queuing in the bottleneck node will cause latency.
 Beyond these traditional sources of latency, other factors may influence the results as well.
-Many networks deploy transparent TCP Proxies, firewalls doing deep packet-inspection, HTTP "accelerators" and similar middleboxes.
+Many networks deploy “transparent” TCP Proxies, firewalls doing deep packet-inspection, HTTP "accelerators" and similar middleboxes.
 As the methodology relies on the use of HTTP/2, the responsiveness metric will